-Inaccessibility, detachment, and other flaws were nonetheless said to exist also outside the ivory tower.
-The theory most mentioned by interviewees was "typing" – a method of identifying an individual's personality and communication style and adjusting to it (e.g., using visual metaphors when speaking to a "visual type").
-Interviewees noted that originally the theory counted four types, but later was elaborated to a typology of sixteen.
-David thought that teaching the latter version is a waste of time, as "people who listen to the lecture leave without learning anything, and they’ll never know what they learned."
-Referring to the same method, Benny claimed that "they sort of messed things up.
-What they’re saying is true, but you needn't complicate things so much."
+Inaccessibility, detachment and other flaws were nonetheless said to exist outside the ivory tower too.
+The theory most mentioned by interviewees was “typing”—a method of identifying an individual‘s personality and communication style and adjusting to it (e.g., using visual metaphors when speaking to a “visual type”).
+Interviewees noted that the theory initially described four types but was expanded later to a typology of sixteen types.
+David thought that teaching the latter version is a waste of time, as “people who listen to the lecture leave without learning anything, and they’ll never know what they learned.”
+Referring to the same method, Benny claimed that “they sort of messed things up.
+What they’re saying is true, but you needn‘t complicate things so much.”

 Many other remarks point at an assumed contradiction between theory and practice.
-Ruth, a couple's counselor, said that her assets as trainer are "not connected to what I learned and [the] certificates [I obtained] – because that's really not it."
-Rina was blunter: "What does it matter how many courses we took?
-Reality is not really connected to the course they give you."
-Looking down on formal education, several interviewees voluntarily acknowledged that their brain "was never so strong,” that they were never really into learning or that they failed to complete an academic degree.
-As opposed to other fields, expertise in communication thus carries an ambivalence towards professional knowledge: on the one hand, experts present themselves, and the field in which they operate, as fraught with knowledge.
-On the other hand, they largely criticize existing theories and debase their practical significance.
-Experts emphasize "knowing how" upon "knowing that," believing that "communication" must be done and not merely contemplated over and that its theories and methods should themselves be "communicable": simple, concise and practical.
-Hence their strong emphasis on what to a large extent substitutes for formal education and academic degrees: experience.
+Ruth, a couples counselor, said that her assets as a trainer are “not connected to what I learned and [the] certificates [I obtained]—because that‘s really not it.”
+Rina was blunter: “What does it matter how many courses we took?
+Reality is not really connected to the course they give you.”
+Several interviewees were dismissive of formal education, voluntarily acknowledging that their brain “was never all that strong,” that they were never really into learning or that they failed to complete an academic degree.
+Unlike other fields, then, expertise in communication carries an ambivalence toward professional knowledge.
+On the one hand, experts present themselves and the field in which they operate as rich in knowledge.
+On the other hand, they frequently criticize existing theories and debase their practical significance.
+Experts emphasize “knowing how” over “knowing that,” believing that “communication” must be done and not merely contemplated, and that its theories and methods should themselves be “communicable”: simple, concise and practical.
+Hence their strong emphasis on what, to a considerable extent, substitutes for formal education and academic degrees: experience.